 - Gather driver and witness information.
 Note whether the driver rented the truck for personal use, worked for a company, or was part of a commercial fleet.

 - Contact a Michigan truck accident attorney immediately.
-Your lawyer can send legal preservation letters to secure inspection reports, maintenance records, and internal emails before they are lost.
+Your lawyer can send preservation letters to secure inspection reports, maintenance records, and internal emails before they are lost.

 The Clark Law Office acts quickly to preserve evidence, identify all responsible parties, and uncover the real cause of the crash.
-Our team manages the entire legal process so you can focus on your recovery and long term health.
+Our team manages the entire legal process so you can focus on recovery and long term health.

 Why Legal Help Matters After an Enterprise Truck Accident